New to farm safety and not sure where to start? We've got a guide made just for you.

 The Work

-Sheep shearing is physical, no doubt about it.
-Catching the next sheep, flipping it and dragging it to the board is just the start.
-Most shearers use suspension back harnesses which decreases the load on their back and spine and reduces muscle strain as they work.
-Sheep are increasing in body and fleece weight which adds to the overall effort to manoeuvre the animal during shearing or crutching.
-Let-go chutes may not be big enough for larger animals to exit safely so might need altering.
+Sheep shearing is hard work.
+Handling the next sheep, flipping it, and moving it to the board is just the beginning.
+Many shearers use suspension back harnesses to lessen the strain on their backs and muscles.
+Sheep are getting bigger and have more fleece, making it harder to move them during shearing or crutching.
+Let-go chutes might not be suitable for larger animals, so they might need adjustments.

 Working in the heat and cold